-Known as the pueblo del mojo isleño (named after a special local sauce used to marinate fried fish), Salinas is a gastronomic gem that’s bursting with restaurants serving local cuisine and fresh seafood.
+Known as the pueblo del mojo isleño (named after a special local sauce used to marinate fried fish), Salinas is a gastronomic gem that’s bursting with restaurants.

 Things to Do